n0stal6ic/TwinVine/README.md

 That's it; uv run vinefeeder to get started!

+**Locations**

+As configured your files will be downloaded to TwinVine/packages/envied/src/downloads/
+The envied.yaml can be edited for the download location - use a full path, on  windows with forward slashes C:/Users/Downloads and Linux /home/user/Downloads, for example.
+Cookies: As configured the Cookies folder is in packages/envied/src/.
+Each cookie file - type .txt should be names exactly as the service eg DNSP.txt and you personal login cookie placed inside.
+WVDs: A CDM - called device.wvd is located at TwinVine/WVDs
+Vaults:  No local vaults are configured but a remote vault is used for caching and fetching.
+Often times you will see DRMLab s the source of the license key -saving unnecessary requests to a license server.

 **Linux**

 Linux systems are known to screen freeze after envied has finished a download.